Who is this program for?

 What is the learning component of the fellowship?

-Ulpan – A series of Hebrew language learning and enrichment sessions led by language teachers from Ulpan La-Inyan and Yahel staff.
+2. Ulpan – A series of Hebrew language learning and enrichment sessions led by Maayan Sharet from A Home for Hebrew.

-Unlocking the Jewish Bookcase – An introduction to the rich Jewish tradition of Torah study, interpretation and oral law, facilitated by an educator from Hebrew Union College.
+5. Unlocking the Jewish Bookcase – An introduction to the rich Jewish tradition of Torah study, interpretation and oral law.

-Skill Building for the Non-Profit World – Hands-on workshops that teach fellows important skills for work in the non-profit sector.
+6. Skill Building for the Non-Profit World – Hands-on workshops that provide fellows with important background and skills for effective work in the non-profit sector.